UCLA — Ph.D. Student

 Machine Learning, Natural Language Processing

-model modularity: model merging, adapters, implicit modularity
+model modularity: model merging, mixture-of-experts, implicit modularity, adapters

 Applications: multilingual embeddings, LLM language adaptation, LMs in low-resource languages, language identification, machine translation